Canada–United Arab Emirates relations: 2011 Canadian federal election

 On 2 May 2011, Canadians went to the polls in the 41st federal election and once again the Conservative Party of Stephen Harper emerged as the party with most elected representatives, this time with a majority of seats in Parliament.
 This was much to the dismay of the UAE, which considered Harper largely responsible for the souring of their bilateral relationship.
-The Emirati airlines have since announced that they will take some time before reapproaching the deal with Canadian authorities.
+The Emirati airlines have since announced that they will take some time before re-approaching the deal with Canadian authorities.

 Resolution

 In June 2018, Sultan Al Mansouri, the UAE's Minister of Economy, met with Marc Garneau, the Canadian Minister of Transport, in Ottawa to discuss cooperation in the air transport field.
 The meeting came during the same time where Canadian-Emirati relations seem to have improved drastically, with Canada declaring that UAE has met the status quo for visa free travel and removed its visa requirements for Emirati citizens.
 In July 2018, the years-long dispute has been resolved as Emirates Airlines and Etihad Airlines announced that they will increase their flights to Toronto 5 times a week after signing an agreement with Canadian authorities.

+In April 2023, Canada and the UAE signed another bilateral agreement that allows up to 21 more weekly flights between the two countries; both Emirates Airlines and Etihad Airlines announced that they will further increase their flights to 7 times a week (daily) to Toronto.